-Rust is a fungal disease that affects both yield and crop quality, with the severity of damage depending on environmental conditions and the plant or variety’s susceptibility to the specific strain.
+Rust is a fungal disease in small grain affects both yield and crop quality, with the severity of damage depending on environmental conditions and the plant or variety’s susceptibility to the specific strain.
 Stem rust is regarded as generally more destructive than leaf and stripe rust, while crown rust only affects oats.

 Take-all affects the roots, crown and basal stem of grains, particularly wheat.
 This fungal disease predominantly occurs in intensive production systems, where the soil pH is alkaline, soils are deficient in nitrogen and or manganese and poorly drained.
 The disease is also more prominent during wet years and on irrigated fields.

 Crop rotation is the best way to break the disease cycle, while ensuring wheat plants have sufficient nutrients to promote good healthy roots, will also help.
 Eyespot, Strawbreaker primarily affect wheat in the winter rainfall area.
 The disease is more prevalent in early sown, over fertilised crops and in areas with poor drainage.

 The disease weakens individual lateral branches, known as tillers, and leads to the premature ripening of ears, which in turn will make it difficult to harvest the wheat.
 It is managed through crop rotation and the use of fungicides.